 34 trails | 6 lifts | 1072 ft. vertical

 Often considered Pennsylvania’s best-kept secret, Blue Knob is the highest skiable mountain with the most challenging slopes in the state.
 Cross-country skiers can enjoy groomed and non-groomed trails, and non-skiers can still have fun in the snow at the snow tubing park.
-Alpine Village at Blue Knob includes several dining options including The Black Bear Inn, for fine dining; The Clubhouse, for a low-key snack; and Mueller’s Pub in the main lodge, the perfect place to meet with friends.
+Alpine Village at Blue Knob dining options include The Clubhouse, for a low-key snack; and Mueller’s Pub in the main lodge, the perfect place to relax with family.
 The resort features condominium lodging where guests have access to use the indoor and outdoor pools, hot tubs, tennis courts and saunas — all located in Alpine Village.

 10 trails | 2 lifts | 2500 ft. vertical